Stacy A. Lutkus

 Bio:

-Stacy A. Lutkus is a senior attorney in the Corporate Restructuring Practice Group of McDermott Will & Emery LLP.
+Stacy A. Lutkus is a Partner in the Business Restructuring group of McDermott Will & Emery in New York where she counsels clients on all aspects of complex domestic and cross-border reorganization matters.

-Before entering the legal field, Stacy spend several years working as a Special Agent in the Criminal Investigation Division of the United States Internal Revenue Service, where she developed a deep understanding of United States tax and anti-money laundering statutes and gained experience conducting witness interviews, participating in enforcement operations, preparing special agent reports, and testifying in court proceedings.
+Prior to her legal career, Stacy spent several years working as a special agent for the U.S. Department of the Treasury Internal Revenue Service’s Criminal Investigation Division.
+Through this, she developed a developed a deep understanding of United States tax and anti-money laundering statutes and gained experience conducting witness interviews, participating in enforcement operations, preparing special agent reports, and testifying in court proceedings.

 Stacy earned her law degree from the University of Pennsylvania Law School, where she was an editor for the University of Pennsylvania Journal of International Economic Law.
 Prior to law school, Stacy was a Fulbright Scholar pursuing graduate research in Economics at the Universität Mannheim in Mannheim, Germany.
 She earned her bachelor’s degree, magna cum laude, from Drexel University.